 Assuming this has occured billions of times (and I think this is a big assumption), what is there to prevent this same mechanism from acting on innocuous mutations as well?
 They should also eventually form separate gene pools, and probably much more often, because there are more innocuous mutations than advantageous ones.
 But why don’t we see very many innocuous mutations?
 The features of most of today’s lifeforms are useful and advantageous.
 Why is that?
 Take bent tails for example.
 We can see that they occur.
 But why aren’t most tails bent?
 If tails came about through a series of random mutations, why should they be symmetrical at all?
 Yet we recognize a straight tail as normal, and anything other than that as somehow a corruption of the norm, never as something that hasn’t quite fully evolved yet.

 Why are fingernails on the ends of fingers and claws on the ends of paws and feet?
 These are most useful locations.
 If mutations are random, nails and claws could have appeared almost anywhere – on one’s back for example.
 In most places they would not give a survival advantage or disadvantage compared to those without nails.
 Those ‘back nail’ mutations would have continued in the gene pool.
 But there are no ‘back nails’, ‘elbow nails’, ‘nose nails’, etc. What are the chances that nails and claws appeared only once and in just the most useful location?
-1 What are the chances that each one of our bodily features appeared where they did exactly where needed?
+What are the chances that each of our bodily features appeared exactly where needed?
 Consider how many species there are and the number of supposed mutations required to reach their current stage of evolution.
 We’re talking at least billions, if not trillions, of mutations, and almost all of those mutations are optimal for the survival of the species.
 What are the chances of that happening with very few, if any, innocuous mutations being passed on?
 The ratio of advantageous features to innocuous features is too high for evolution to account for.

 Moreover, even though evolution supposedly filters out sub-optimal mutations over time, we see plenty of lifeforms that have disadvantages coexisting with others that have advantages.
 Multiple varieties of ants, for example, exist in the same habitat, and although many times one has an advantage over the others and they fight each other, they’re not being forced in the direction of extinction.
 Apart from environmental changes, their populations remain steady over the long term.

 Evolution simplifies things too much so it can sound believable.
 It appears true on the surface, but if you seriously think about it and investigate it, you’ll find many holes impossible to fill.
-Many evolutionary scientists, some tops in their field, have also considered the difficulties and abandoned the theory.
+Many evolutionary scientists, some tops in their field, have also considered the difficulties and abandoned the theory 1.
 The Bible, on the other hand, seems very implausible on the surface, but the more I study it, the more I see it matches reality.
 The Bible will stand up to close scrutiny much better than evolution.